 Pickets

 Three distinct terms—“picket,” “scab,” and “pig”—came to represent this battle to master the power of language during 1984–5.
 Dynamic and social, as well as context dependent, these words must be understood against the backdrop of their historical usage which is itself fraught with tensions, contradictions, and opposing views.
 When read and understood in the context of the 1984–5 UK miners’ strike, these words evidence past and present associations, expectations, and applications.
-Situating these terms in historically and contemporarily motivated usage, the context provided by strikers’ poetry functions to enhance meaning, transporting the reader to a heightened awareness of the word as a multi-layered and deeply subjective tool, employed with social, political, and economic motivations.
+Situating these terms in historically and contemporarily motivated usage, the background provided by strikers’ poetry functions to enhance meaning, transporting the reader to a heightened awareness of the word as a multi-layered and deeply subjective tool, employed with social, political, and economic motivations.

 As Raymond Williams points out, “law and order,” a term which itself became a “keyword” during the miners’ strike, actually marked the unnatural combination of “what should be two quite different words and concepts” (Williams 125).
 Strikers and strike supporters were, on the whole, law-abiding people and for many the coal dispute was their first encounter with the law.
 This may go some way in explaining the reactions to the policing of the strike recorded by poetry authored by women during the dispute.
 Female strikers’ poetry suggests that the behaviour of the police degenerated over the course of the conflict until “they had become as bad as all the scabs” (Details l.13).
 The sheer weight of police numbers combined with a vindictive mentality led strikers to actively re-brand the force as the “thick blue line” (Details l.6).
 Throughout their poems, women express shock and bewilderment at the level and extent of violence used against them by individuals paid to protect their communities.
 Some female writers even describe the police force as a form of authorized terror, exercising a disproportionate magnitude of violence in comparison to the nature of picket line protests: